MooersLab/writingProgress2022/README.md

 The daily entries from each project are automatically summed and stored in the `min.day' and `word.day' sheets.
 The cumulative sums are automatically displayed by month in the horizontal bar plots along the right margin of the `min.day' and `word.day'  sheets.
 The cumulative sums are shown side-by-side with my goal for each day: 240 minutes and 1000 words.

-I selected 240 minutes because this is the maximum amount of time that professional writers spend a day generating new text.
+I selected 240 minutes because this is the maximum amount of time that professional writers spend per day generating new text.
 Of course, you can spend 720 minutes in a day on the writing-related tasks of figure making or data analysis.
 You can also make steady progress with as little as 20 minutes a day, especially if you have only one writing project.

 I selected 1000 words per day as a goal because higher goals like 2000 words per day drove me to write too much text, most of which I will never publish.
 As a result of this excess writing, I was spending less time on the important non-generative writing-related tasks like making figures, editing the text, reading-related papers, data analysis, and the many other activities that advance a writing project.
 The average academic paper is 5000 words, so I should be able to finish one paper a week.
 I wish.
 This would be possible if I had a lab with 50 workers.
 There is a lot more to preparing scientific manuscripts than generating text.